Sho-ayb/javascript-code-quiz-app/README.md

 - If the timer countsdown to zero before the player completes all questions the quiz application will display the end screen and this is also true if the user completes all questions within the time limit.
-- The player is then presented with end screen which displays the final score and allows the user to submit there initials that remain persistent even after the user closes the browser.
+- The player is then presented with an end screen which displays the final score and allows the user to submit their initials that remain persistent even after the user closes the browser.
-- Once the player submits his final score - providing his initials being set to max three characters long, the player is presented with the highscores page.
+- Once the player submits his final score - providing his initials being set to max three characters long; the player is presented with the highscores page.
 - The highscores page provides an ordered list of the players highest scores in descending order - the user can go back to start the quiz again or decide